BennyThadikaran/SwingTrend/README.md

-# Swing
+# SwingTrend

-A mechanical approach to determine the trend of a stock along with breakout and reversal levels.
+SwingTrend provides a mechanical approach to determine the stock trend, with breakout and reversal levels.

 Python version: >= 3.8

+- Can track trends on historical as well as real-time OHLC data.
+- Use it as a trend indicator or screener.
+- Lightweight and serializable.
+The Class state can be saved/restored.
+Useful for day-to-day tracking of trends.
+- Timeframe agnostic - pass data from any timeframe to establish the current trend.
+- Linux, Windows, and Mac.
+No external dependencies.

 If you ❤️ my work so far, please 🌟 this repo.